The McKay correspondence for isolated singularities via Floer theory: Introduction

+is given by applying the Floer boundary operator of the full $SC^*(Y)$.
+Once we extend our work to non-isolated singularities in \cite{McLean-Ritter}, it would be interesting to investigate how our basis compares via \eqref{Equation SH+ to H} to the bases built for $H^*(Y)$ by Ito-Reid \cite{Ito-Reid} for $n=3$, and by Kaledin \cite{Kaledin} for $n=2m$ and $G\subset \mathrm{Sp}(2m;\C)\cap U(2m)$. }

-\begin{remark*} In the work of Koll{\'a}r-N{\'e}methi \cite[Corollary 29]{kollarnemethi} a natural bijection arose between the conjugacy classes of $G$ and the irreducible components of the space $\mathrm{ShArc}(0\in X)$ of \emph{short complex analytic arcs} $\overline{\mathbb{D}}\to X=\C^n/G$ which hit the singular point only at $0\in \overline{\mathbb{D}}$, where $G\subset GL(n,\C)$ is any finite subgroup acting freely on $\C^n\setminus \{0\}$.
-This in turn gives rise to a natural map \cite[Paragraph 27]{kollarnemethi} from conjugacy classes to subvarieties in any resolution $Y$ of $X$, by considering the subsets swept out by the lifts of the arcs under evaluation at $0\in \overline{\mathbb{D}}$.
-Our map $SH^{*-1}_+(Y) \to H^*(Y)\cong H_{2\dim_{\C}Y-*}^{\mathrm{lf}}(Y)$ is given by applying the Floer boundary operator of the full $SC^*(Y)$.
-This operator counts finite energy Floer cylinders $u: \R \times S^1 \to Y$ converging to a Hamiltonian $1$-orbit at the positive end.
+\begin{remark} In the work of Koll{\'a}r-N{\'e}methi \cite[Corollary 29]{kollarnemethi} a natural bijection arose between the conjugacy classes of $G$ and the irreducible components of the space $\mathrm{ShArc}(0\in X)$ of \emph{short complex analytic arcs} $\overline{\mathbb{D}}\to X=\C^n/G$ which hit the singular point only at $0\in \overline{\mathbb{D}}$, where $G\subset GL(n,\C)$ is any finite subgroup acting freely on $\C^n\setminus \{0\}$.
+This in turn gives rise to a natural map \cite[Paragraph 27]{kollarnemethi} from conjugacy classes to subvarieties in any resolution $Y$ of $X$, by considering the subsets swept out by the lifts of the arcs under evaluation at $0\in \overline{\mathbb{D}}$. \fix{The operator in \eqref{Equation SH+ to H}} counts finite energy Floer cylinders $u: \R \times S^1 \to Y$ converging to a Hamiltonian $1$-orbit at the positive end.
 Such maps have a removable singularity at the negative end, and yield an extension $u: \C \to Y$ with $u(0)\in E$.
 Evaluation at $0$ sweeps the required locally finite pseudo-cycle in $H_*^{\mathrm{lf}}(Y)$.
 As $u$ is asymptotically holomorphic near $0\in \C$, the projection to $\C^n/G$ should approximate an analytic arc through $0$.
 A possible approach to obtain genuine analytic arcs, would be to first perform a neck-stretching argument in the sense of Bourgeois-Oancea \cite{Bourgeois-Oancea} so that (the main component of the) Floer solution converges to a holomorphic map $u:\C \to Y$ that is asymptotic to a Reeb orbit at infinity.
-It would be interesting to investigate more closely the relationship between these two points of view. \end{remark*}
+It would be interesting to investigate more closely the relationship between these two points of view. \end{remark}